Programs and results

 Beagle Freedom Project works to directly release and rescue animals from captivity and cruelty from animal-abusing industries such as animal testing facilities and kill shelters.

 In addition, our organization continues to pass legislation across the nation to change laws and implement protections for animals, including our Right to Release/Beagle Bill which mandates the public adoption of healthy dog and cat survivors of testing and experimentation.
-The Beagle Bill has been signed into law in 11 states thus far, with 4 states currently pending.
+The Beagle Bill has been signed into law in 13 states thus far.

 What are the organization's capabilities for doing this?